doobidoo/browserfavorites/README.md

 2. Click "Bookmarks" → "Show All Bookmarks"
 3. Click "Import and Backup" → "Export Bookmarks to HTML"

-#### Safari
+#### Edge
-1. Click File → "Export Bookmarks"
+1. Click Settings
+2. Navigate to Favorites
+3. Click the three dots (⋮)
+4. Select "Export favorites"

 ### Importing into Obsidian

+You can import bookmarks in two ways:

-1. Click the browser icon in the ribbon (sidebar) or use the command palette to run "Import Browser Bookmarks"
+1. Click the bookmark icon in the ribbon (left sidebar)
+2. Use the Command Palette (Ctrl/Cmd + P) and
+   - Run "Import Browser Bookmarks"
-2. Paste the content of your exported HTML file into the modal
+   - Select your exported HTML file using the file picker
-3. Click Import
+   - Click Import

+Your bookmarks will be automatically:

-Your bookmarks will be automatically categorized and saved as Markdown files in the specified output folder.
+Your bookmarks will be automatically:
+- Deduplicated to remove any duplicates
+- Categorized into logical groups
+- Enhanced with metadata when possible
+- Saved as organized Markdown files

+### Managing Bookmarks

+#### Checking Bookmark Accessibility
+1. Use the command palette to run "Check Bookmarks Accessibility"
+2. Choose between checking all files or select specific ones
+3. Monitor the progress as the plugin checks each bookmark
+4. Results will show ✅ for accessible and ❌ for inaccessible links

+#### Cleaning Up Duplicates
+1. Use the command palette to run "Cleanup Duplicate Bookmarks"
+2. Choose between processing all files or select specific ones
+3. The plugin will automatically:
+   - Identify duplicate URLs
+   - Keep the newest version of each bookmark
+   - Combine tags from all duplicates
+   - Update the files accordingly

 ## Configuration

 You can configure the following settings:

 - **Output folder**: The folder where your bookmark notes will be created (default: "Browser Favorites")
+- **Check accessibility**: Enable/disable automatic bookmark accessibility checking

 ## Categories

-The plugin automatically categorizes bookmarks into the following default categories:
+The plugin automatically categorizes bookmarks into the following categories with smart subcategories:

-- News: Links containing "news" in the title
-- Reference: Links containing "wiki" in the title
-- Blogs: Links containing "blog" in the title
-- General: All other links
+- News (Technology, Business, Sports, Politics)
+- Reference (with Wikipedia category detection)
+- Blogs (Technology, Business, Sports, Politics)
+- Social Media (Social, Media)
+- Travel (Food, Travel)
+- Entertainment (Movies, Music, Gaming)
+- Health & Wellness (Fitness, Medicine, Nutrition)
+- Education (Tutorials, Courses)
+- General (for uncategorized bookmarks)

 ## Development